A person standing at a podium giving a speech to graduates.

 • Alignment with industry/professional needs

-See the section on Program-Level Assessment Methods below for more example measures of student learning.
+See the section on Assessment Methods below for more example measures of student learning.

+Important considerations: When designing an assessment activity, consider both the logistics of the activity as well as the validity of the assessment.
 Often, assessing progress on program learning goals involves a series of decisions dependent on your sample size, resources, needs, and other project variables.
-The Office of Institutional Effectiveness can provide feedback to help faculty conduct meaningful and worthwhile assessment activities.
+To conduct meaningful and worthwhile assessment activities, consider the following questions:

 • Is the activity clearly related to the mission and goals?